iota-community/treasury-web/pages/faq.md

 ## Unclaimed tokens

-- Q: What are the unclaimed tokens?
+- What are the unclaimed tokens?
-   - A: The pool of IOTA tokens up for a vote in this decision generates from 2 events:
+   - The pool of IOTA tokens up for a vote in this decision generates from 2 events:
    - 1.)
 The initial token sale of IOTA in 2015:
      Early initial investors had the chance to buy IOTA tokens before the start of the IOTA Mainnet in 2015.
 They had to deposit Bitcoin, Next, or Jinn tokens to the founders, and for this, they had the right to claim IOTA tokens in a 90-day time frame after the Mainnet was launched.
 Some have missed this 90-day time frame for claiming.
 Over the following years, the involved parties have tried their best to find the remaining claimers and, by doing this, identified most of the initial purchasers.
 Despite all those attempts, some have never shown up again.
 The remaining funds from this process are now part of the unclaimed tokens pool, which is up for a vote in this recent decision.
    - 2.)
 The Kerl / Curl Bug in 2017:
      In 2017 a bug in the IOTA code was discovered, putting some users' funds at risk of being stolen.
 In a decision to protect the funds on IOTA addresses exposed to this bug, all IOTA Node operators voted to secure those addresses, transfer the funds into the custody of the IOTA Foundation, update the protocol to a bug-free version, and safe the holders from losing their tokens.
 After this network upgrade, the owners who have been affected by this decision had time until 16.
 June 2021 to reclaim their Funds by providing proof of ownership in a KYC process.
 Some, again, have failed to reclaim their tokens until this date.
 The remaining funds from this process are now part of the unclaimed tokens pool, which is up for a vote in this current decision.

-- Q: How many tokens are unclaimed?
+- How many tokens are unclaimed?
    - After processing all existing claims, the remaining token amount in the unclaimed treasury pool is xx TI

-- Q: Where are the tokens right now?
+- Where are the tokens right now?
    - The tokens remain on a specially prepared output (a part of an address) which has been excluded from being accessible by all node operators that followed the network upgrade from IOTA 1.0 to IOTA 1.5 (current chrysalis mainnet)

-- Q What about the still unmigrated tokens from the Chrysalis upgrade 2021?
+- What about the still unmigrated tokens from the Chrysalis upgrade 2021?
    - These tokens are not part of the decision and can still be migrated to the new mainnet without any restrictions.
 This vote is only about tokens that have been unclaimed since the early days of the IOTA project.

 ## Possible outcomes

-- Q What will happen after the vote has been decided?
+- What will happen after the vote has been decided?
-     - A:
    - If the community votes "Burn":
    The node operators will initiate a network update that removes the tokens from the ledger forever without any possibility of adding them again.
 This will reduce the total token supply of IOTA.